Check out this guide on fullstack ai in a pipeline. It covers the machine learning date process from planning to the end with the model.

-Data Labelling involves annotating the data to be able to use it for training and testingpurposes.
-This is commonly needed for supervised ML, where the model learns by looking at labelled examples and is later tested against unseen data.
+Data Labeling involves annotating the data to be able to use it for training and testing purposes.
+This is commonly needed for supervised ML, where the model learns by looking at labeled examples and is later tested against unseen data.

-Traditionally, data labelling is a resource intensive endeavour.
-However, a company called Snorkel specializes in automating data labelling at an industrial scale.
+Traditionally, data labeling has been a resource-intensive endeavor.
+However, a company called Snorkel specializes in automating data labeling at an industrial scale.
 They use Snorkel Drybell, a weak supervision management system that is built on the Snorkel framework.
 In just tens of minutes, Snorkel Drybell is able to label millions of data points.